raabrp/nrlmsise00/readme.md

 and based on the original FORTRAN publication in FORTRAN by Mike Picone, Alan Hedin, and Doug Drob.

-Copies of these original sources are provided for reference, obtained from:
+Copies of these original sources are included for reference, obtained from:
 * C-source: https://www.brodo.de/space/nrlmsise/
 * Fortran source: https://ccmc.gsfc.nasa.gov/pub/modelweb/atmospheric/msis/nrlmsise00/